 Returning students are sent an email that contains the necessary links to start the application process for financial assistance.

 The priority filing deadline for returning students is April 1.
 Students whose Free Application for Federal Student Aid (FAFSA) and Financial Aid Data form (see our financial aid forms page) are received by the Office of Financial Aid by April 1 will receive priority in the awarding process and in determining eligibility for the Federal Perkins Loan and Federal Work-Study funds.

 Students planning to enroll for a summer session and who require financial aid must download and complete a Summer Intent form.
 Additional forms are available in the Office of Financial Aid.
-Students attending summer school for the first time or studying abroad are encouraged to schedule an appointment with Financial Aid to finalize their financial assistance, including loans for the 2015-2016 year.
+Students attending summer school for the first time or studying abroad are encouraged to schedule an appointment with Financial Aid to finalize their financial assistance.
 Evening and phone appointments are available on a limited basis.
 Students attending summer classes must indicate their requested summer loan amount on the Summer Intent form.

 It is vitally important that students submit all required forms to the Office of Financial Aid in a timely manner.
 Students are also reminded to carefully read and complete all financial aid forms correctly.
 Failure to do so will cause delays in processing and may result in the loss of financial assistance.

 Transfer students are encouraged to simultaneously submit all required financial aid information and forms with their admission application so that applications for financial aid can be reviewed immediately after admission.
 Please see instructions for new students.